petertorelli/iota_game/README.md

 # About

-This program auto-plays the game "Iota" by GameWrite in a SPA using some really simple DFS single-ply lookahead.
+This program auto-plays the game "Iota", copywrite by GameWrite, in a SPA using some really simple DFS single-ply lookahead.

 GUI options: